codebar/tutorials/js/lesson3/tutorial.md

 3. $(document).ready() lets you write code that runs after your page has loaded.

-4. $.each() lets you run some code for each thing in an array.
+4. forEach() lets you run some code for each thing in an array.

 # Links